chriswbartley/monoboost/README.md

 [![RTD Status](https://readthedocs.org/projects/monoboost/badge/?version=latest
 )](https://readthedocs.org/projects/monoboost/badge/?version=latest)

 Monoboost is an instance based classifier with *partial* monotonicity capability (i.e. the ability to specify non-monotone features).
 It uses standard inequality constraints for the monotone features, and novel L1 cones to cater for the non-monotone features.
+This package contains two classifiers: `MonoBoost()`, and `MonoBoostEnsemble()`.

+You are more than welcome to make use of this code for research purposes.
+If so, please cite:
-The theory is described in Bartley C., Liu W., Reynolds M., 2017, *A Novel Framework for Partially Monotone Rule Ensembles.* ICDE submission, prepub, available [here](http://staffhome.ecm.uwa.edu.au/~19514733/).
-The package contains two classifiers: `MonoBoost()`, and `MonoBoostEnsemble()`.
+Bartley C., Liu W., Reynolds M., 2018, A Novel Framework for Partially Monotone Rule Ensembles.
+ICDE 2018 prepub Paris, France, April 16-20, 2018, IEEE Computer Society.
+It is available in PDF [here](http://staffhome.ecm.uwa.edu.au/~19514733/).

 ### Code Example
 First we define the monotone features, using the corresponding one-based `X` array column indices: